 2:Do Not Play With Chopsticks & Strange Things In South Korea

-There are several taboos that revolve around chopsticks in Korean culture.
-For example, if you incorrectly hit an opening in your sustenance with chopsticks, then the host or culinary master ought to genuinely think about it an attack against their cooking aptitudes.
+Several taboos revolve around chopsticks in Korean culture.
+For example, if you incorrectly hit an opening in your sustenance with chopsticks, then the host or culinary master ought to genuinely think about an attack against their cooking aptitudes.
 Holding the sticks vertically and staying them vertically into rice are connected with death in South Korea since it takes after the incense sticks stuck in the sand at remembrance administrations.
 Who would have known?.

 3:Don’t Leave Food On Your Plate & Strange Things In South Korea

-By and by, this one gives off an impression of being completely reasonable for most Americans.
-I can still hear my mom threatening me to clean my plate or I won’t get dessert!
+By and by, this one gives off an impression of being entirely reasonable for most Americans.
+I can still hear my mom threatening me to clean my plate, or I won’t get dessert!
 But if you’re from, say, China, you’d be shocked to hear that you shouldn’t leave a little bit of food on your plate to show that you’re stuffed full of the host’s delicious meal.
-In the event that you’re going to East Asia, don’t bewilder Chinese and Korean social graces!
+If you’re going to East Asia, don’t bewilder the Chinese and Korean social graces!
 When visiting someone’s home in South Korea, it’s impolite to refuse refreshments and even more offensive if you don’t finish what’s been served.
-In bistros and bistros, the staff may in like manner decry you for leaving sustenance on your plate!.
+In restaurants and cafes, the staff may, in like manner, decry you for leaving sustenance on your plate!.

 4:Yet A Lot Of Countries In East Asia Have A Comparable Outlook:

 4. Stay away from number 4.
-You may feel uneasy about the number 13, yet a lot of countries in East Asia have a comparable outlook, just with the number 4.
+You may feel uneasy about the number 13, yet many countries in East Asia have a comparable outlook, just with the number 4.
 And that includes South Korea.
-Some combinations of fours are more feared than others, and numbers with multiple occurrences of the dreadful digit are even worse!
-This superstition comes down to the fact that in Korean, the word for the number sounds similar to the words for “decease” and “died.”
+Some combinations of fours are more feared than others, and numbers with multiple dreadful digit occurrences are even worse!
+This superstition comes down to the fact that in Korean, the word for the number sounds similar to the terms for “decease” and “died.”
 (Well, now I can understand where they’re coming from!)
 You’ll even see this phobia in action when you walk into an elevator or public building.
 There, floor #4 and room #4 are almost always left out.
 You might see the 4th floor labeled “F” in an elevator instead.
-Apartment numbers containing multiple occurrences of 4 (such as 404) are avoided to the extent that the value of such a property can be negatively affected!
+Apartment numbers containing multiple occurrences of 4 (such as 404) are avoided to the extent that such a property’s value can be negatively affected!
 Wow.

 5:Don’t Give Gifts To Your Teacher & Strange Things In South Korea